AppliNH/go-intelligent--kb-tool/Readme.md

 Let's say you give `Name=Toto` and `Surname=Paolo`, then `Name=Titi`and `Surname=Paolo`.

 The next time you enter `Surname=Paolo` it will propose you to chose between `Toto` and `Titi` as a name.
 Or you can also enter a new one.
+But if you enter more often `Toto`, then this answer will have a better score and will be **placed at the top of the suggestions list.**

 Everything is saved made to lower key and saved in a Key-Value database.